 Create a tech-free zone

 Pick a space in your home, preferably in a public area like your living room.
-This will encourage more ‘live’ conversation, more gadget-free activities, and less ‘auto-pilot’ of entering the room and turning on the computer or TV.
+This will encourage more ‘live’ conversation, more gadget-free activities, and less mindless scrolling.
 Alternatively, have a family agreement to turn off the modem or WiFi at a certain time in the evening.